erik-helleren/growing-SEs/src/teaching/2_core_skills.md

 These are things which, at the very least, are not fully in the control of the student which impacts their starting point.
 So be kind and understanding, and meet them where they are.
 Thats the only way for you to have an impact on where they are going.

+### Pacing

+Pacing is critical as we are introducing new concepts to our students.
+If new concepts come too quickly, they become like a flood and proficiency can't be developed.
+If they are too slow, our student could become disengaged.

+In general, try to have only a handful of skills at the "fundamental" and "developing -low" levels of proficiency.
+Fundamental is defined as exposure to the concept or a rudimentary understanding of the skill.
+Developing - low is defined as the first steps in learning a new skill.
+The student my have internalized parts of the skill, or learned a few key behaviors, but they still need significant and consistent support to apply the skill.

+These two levels of proficiency are where skills are just starting to form, and where you are most likely to have to put on your teaching hat.

+"Developing - Medium" is where the student can perform many aspects of the skill, but is inconsistent overall.
+This is where we shift from primarily teaching to a blend of coaching and teaching, depending on the context.
+How know when to pick which is covered in the coaching chapter.
+TODO link

 ## Always be a student

 Being a teacher is defined based on intention and action in the moment.
 You are only a teacher when you are teaching.
 When in teaching mode, the goal is to impart knowledge and the mindset, often, is that of the expert.
 This can inflate egos very quickly.